 While working a night or day shift, establish a wake up routine and try to make physical activity a part of it.
-Take your dog for a walk or pop an exercise video into the VCR.
+Take your dog for a walk or turn on an exercise video on your TV or computer and work out at home (there are many online videos available to try).
 Once you make it to work try and come up with ways to incorporate short bouts of physical activity throughout your shift.
 You could take a break and go for a quick walk outside or simply stand up and stretch for a few minutes.

-You may learn that your colleagues who are working similar shifts are interested in joining a league, soccer, badminton, hockey or basketball.
+You may learn that your colleagues who are working similar shifts are interested in joining a league or team.
 This should be easy to book during the day, when fields and recreation facilities are less used.
 Walking groups, mountain-biking tours or skiing outdoors are also fun to organize for the outdoorsy types.

-When you finally get that well deserved time off, use every opportunity to be active with you partner and children, plan a hiking trip, a day of skating or a canoe trip as a main activity.
+When you finally get that well deserved time off, use every opportunity to be active with your family and friends, plan a hiking trip, a day of skating or a canoe trip as a main activity.
 You will be surprised to find how alert you feel and how well you will be able to sleep afterwards.